rubyguides

 8. Object#frozen?

-Returns true if the object is frozen (immutable), false otherwise.
-Frozen objects cannot be modified.
+Returns true if the object is frozen, false otherwise.
+Frozen objects cannot be modified, which helps with immutability and shared data.

 9. Object#instance_of?